BIOL - Biology (BIOL)

 BIOL 3337 Human Anatomy and Phys II Lab (1 Credit)

-Human Anatomy and Physiology II is part II of the two-part series that studies the structure and function of the human bbody extending from the microscopic components of cells and tissues to organs and organ systems.
-BIOL 3336 & 3337 covers the organ systems such as the nervous system, endocrine system, gastrointestinal system, metabolism, urinary system, acid base balance, and reproductive system.
-These courses are designed for BIOT (PT Track), BIOP (PA Track), BIOZ (AT Track) specifically.
-Biology majors who are not in a PT/PA/AT track need permission from the instructor to take these courses.
-For biology majors who have taken BIOL 3321, only BIOL 3334 & 3335, NOT BIOL 3336 & 3337, are accepted as biology elective, and BIOL 3336 & 3337 are accepted as general elective only.
+Anatomy and Physiology II Lab is the associated lab course for BIOL 3336 lecture.
+Students engage in various activities relating to topics covered in BIOL 3336.
+These include: excitable membranes, signal transduction pathways, analysis of anatomical models, dissections of specimen.
+This course is designed for BIOT (PT Track), BIOP (PA Track), BIOZ (AT Track) dual degree programs specifically.
+Biology majors who are not in a PT/PA/AT dual degree program need permission from the instructor to take this course.
+For biology majors who have already taken BIOL 3321, only BIOL 3334 & 3335, but NOT BIOL 3336 & 3337, would accepted as biology elective; as such BIOL 3336 & 3337 would be accepted as a general elective only.
+Lab fee $40.
+2.5 hours/week

 BIOL 3338 Human Anatomy and Physiology I (4 Credits)